Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Arithmeticity of Kontsevich--Zorich monodromies in

-are polynomial functions of $n$ taking positive values for all $n$ sufficiently large such that their square-free parts have degrees $\geq 4$.
-As it is explained in \cite[\S6.7]{MMY}, these facts imply that $AB$ is a Galois-pinching matrix for all $n$ sufficiently large (thanks to Siegel's theorem).
+These are polynomial functions of $n$ taking positive values for all $n$ sufficiently large such that their square-free parts have degrees greater or equal four.
+As it is explained in \cite[\S6.7]{MMY}, these facts imply that $C = A^{-1}B$ is a Galois-pinching matrix for all $n$ sufficiently large (thanks to Siegel's theorem). \end{proof}